layoutBox/PinLayout/README.md

 PinLayout **support of macOS is not complete**, see here the particularities of the current implementation:

-* PinLayout support **only NSViews that uses a flipped coordinate system**, i.e. views for which  the computed property `var isFlipped: Bool` returns true.
+* PinLayout supports ** only views that have a parent (superview) using a flipped coordinate system**, i.e. views for which  the computed property `var isFlipped: Bool` returns true.
 In a flipped coordinate system, the origin is in the upper-left corner of the view and y-values extend downward.
 UIKit use this coordinate system.
 In a non-flipped coordinate system (default mode), the origin is in the lower-left corner of the view and positive y-values extend upward.
 See [Apple's documentation for more information about `NSView.isFlipped`](https://developer.apple.com/documentation/appkit/nsview/1483532-isflipped).
 The support of non-flipped coordinate system will be added soon.

 * These methods are currently not supported on macOS, but they will be implemented soon: